portugueslab/sashimi/lightsheet_procedure.md

     If you want to do volumetric imaging continue here, else jump to planar mode section.

-## Volumetric mode

-1. Now, add points to calibration by finding piezo and galvo(s) positions where you see the most focused signal.
+5. Now, add points to calibration by finding piezo and galvo(s) positions where you see the most focused signal.
 Add a point by pressing "+".
 Repeat this a total of 3 times over the span of your desired recorded volume.
 If you added a point by mistake, press "-" to delete the last point added to calibration.

+## Volumetric mode

+** __note: If the piezo impulse-response seems funny or unexpected switch back to calibration tab, then again to volumetric tab.
+This is a little bug -- which will be solved soon__

-2. Once you are happy with the calibration points, move on to either volumetric or planar acquisition mode.
+1. Once you are happy with the calibration points, move on to either volumetric or planar acquisition mode.
 Restrict the ROI in the display to only contain the area of interest by drawing a rectangle and clicking "set ROI".
 If you are unhappy with your ROI you can always go